Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Utah State's 10 games this year, it has seven wins against the spread.

-- This season, the Aggies have two ATS wins in three games as a favorite of 6.5 points or more.
+- This season, the Aggies have two against the spread wins in three games as a favorite of 5.5 points or more.

-- Utah State's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).
+- Utah State's games this year have gone over the total in four out of 10 opportunities (40%).

 - When Utah State puts up more than 21.5 points, it is 7-1 against the spread and 8-0 overall.

-- Utah State is 7-3 against the spread and 8-2 overall when the team piles up over 330.8 yards.
+- When Utah State picks up more than 330.8 yards, the team is 7-3 against the spread and 8-2 overall.

-- The Aggies have turned the ball over five more times (16 total) than the Cowboys have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.